Small Astronomy Satellite 3: Launch

 The spacecraft was launched from the San Marco platform off the coast of Kenya, Africa, into a near-circular, near-equatorial orbit.
 This spacecraft contained four instruments: the Extragalactic Experiment, the Galactic Monitor Experiment, the Scorpio Monitor Experiment and the Galactic Absorption Experiment.
 In the orbital configuration, the spacecraft was 145.2 cm high and the tip-to-tip dimension was 470.3 cm.
 Four solar paddles were used in conjunction with a 12-cell nickel–cadmium battery to provide power over the entire orbit.
-The spacecraft was stabilized along the Z-axis and rotated at about 0.1°/seconds.
+The spacecraft was stabilized along the Z-axis and rotated at about 0.1°/second.
 Changes to the spin-axis orientation were by ground command, either delayed or in real-time.
-The spacecraft could be made to move back and forth ± 2.5° across a selected source along the X-axis at 0.01°/seconds.
+The spacecraft could be made to move back and forth ± 2.5° across a selected source along the X-axis at 0.01°/second.
 The experiments looked along the Z-axis of the spacecraft, perpendicular to it, and at an angle.